aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## ****Export Media Files to HTML****
-Using Aspose.Slides for .NET, you can export media files XXX this way:
+Using Aspose.Slides for .NET, you can export media files this way:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
 1. Get a reference of the slide.
-1. Set your preferred transition effect.
+1. Add a video to the slide.
 1. Write the presentation as a PPTX file.
-XXX.

 This C# code shows you how to XXX: